martindbp/lazybug/README.md

 See [this article](https://meta.discourse.org/t/setup-discourseconnect-official-single-sign-on-for-discourse-sso/13045) for enabling SSO on Discourse.

-## Prefilled comments
+### Prefilled comments

 When a user wants to ask a question regarding a specific caption we link to the topic with a special query parameter "reply_quote", for example `https://discourse.lazybug.ai/t/lud-ngji-the-deer-and-the-cauldron/71?reply_quote=%3E+hello+world`.
 This prefills a reply with some text, where we can put the context of the specific caption (a link back to the video, the chinese etc), so that it's easier to ask a question about it.
 This context is thus generated on the lazybug.ai frontend and supplied through the query parameter.

 This ability to add prefill a reply doesn't come with Discourse by default, but is implemented using a simple [plugin](https://github.com/martindbp/discourse-lazybug-plugin), which the [admin installs on the Discourd server](https://meta.discourse.org/t/install-plugins-in-discourse/19157).

-## Automatically generated show/movie topics
+### Automatically generated show/movie topics

 In order for users to be able to comment on a specific video and show, one topic has to be generated for each show.
 This is done in `make_discourse_topics.py` by going through all the shows in `data/remote/public/shows/*.json`, checking if a topic for this show id exists and if not, create it through the Discourse API.
 Note that the DISCOURSE_API_KEY environment variable has to be set.
 This script also needs to save the internal Discourse topic id in the show json, in order for the frontend to be able to link to it.

 Note that `make_discourse_topics.py` is run as part of the `show-list-full` make command, which bakes all the individual show files into one, creates bloom filters for the vocabulary etc.

-# Docker
+## Docker

-There is a docker image which contains everything needed to build the frontend and extract captions from videos etc. To download the image run: `docker pull martindbp/lazybug`.
+There area two docker images which contains everything needed to build the frontend and run the server (martindbp/lazybug-server) and one for other processing such as extracting captions from videos etc (martindbp/lazybug-processing).
+To download one of them image run: `docker pull martindbp/lazybug-{server,processing}` or `make docker-pull` to download both.

-To run a make command (e.g. `frontend`) inside a lazybug container, run `make docker COMMAND=frontend`.
-This will also map a volume from current directory to the container.
+To run a make command (e.g. `frontend`) inside a lazybug container, run `make docker-server COMMAND=frontend`.
+This maps a volume from current directory to the container so the container can access anything in the repository.